-This story is by Mark Shields and was part of our 2020 Fall Writing Contest.
+This story is by Mark Shields and won an honorable mention in our 2020 Fall Writing Contest.
 You can find all the writing contest stories here.

 The sun spilled over the horizon from the east and scattered light over the water’s surface until it hit the white cliff wall in an eruption of sea spray.
 One hundred meters up, situated near the cliff’s edge, the windows covering the sprawling house glowed pink and gold.
 The other side of the house overlooked rolling hills covered in towering pines becoming increasingly visible in the rising sun.

 Josh walked through the expansive parlor and kitchen, passed by the fireplace and lit a fire with a snap of his fingers, then walked out onto the deck overlooking the water.
 It would be fantastic, Josh thought.
 If it wasn’t so typical.

 Josh sighed.
 “Hi, Ima.”